RubenDelb/verou-3-king-size-wake-cake/README.md

-# PizzaVerse
+# PizzaVerse :pizza:

 Tired of having the same pizza options?
 PizzaVerse is here to change that.
-In PizzaVerse you'll be able to customize your pizza to your own desire.
-5 simple steps, confirm your selection and voila!
-Your pizza will be ready in 30 mts. for pickup.
+In PizzaVerse you'll be able to customize your pizza to your own desires.

+in five simple steps you can compose your pizza from scratch, confirm your selection <i>"et voilà!"</i>
+30 minutes later, your pizza will be ready for pickup! :heart_eyes:

 ## Technology